AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/elasticsearch.md

 ![Active Shards in Cluster](../../assets/tools/active-shards-in-cluster.jpg)

-**[!UICONTROL Active Shards in Cluster]** frome shows the total number of primary and replica shards in an [!DNL Elasticsearch] cluster.
+The **[!UICONTROL Active Shards in Cluster]** frame shows the total number of primary and replica shards in an [!DNL Elasticsearch] cluster.

 ## [!UICONTROL Index health - this will show the index name and color status]